Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **PRAWN Suit lights toggle**.
 - **PRAWN Suit lights follows camera**.
 - **PRAWN Suit arms need power**.
 (Undocumented but found in the code.)
+- **Passive engine overheating**: The Cyclops engine can now overheat even when the throttle is not applied.
+(Doesn't rework the whole system like T&F does.
+Better compatibility by not using bool Prefix.)
+- **Geysers push objects**.
 #### Miscellaneous
 - **Bladderfish tooltip**: Adds a tooltip about the Bladderfish providing oxygen if consumed raw.
 #### Multipliers